 Yesterday, Dr. James Hansen, one of the nation’s preeminent climate scientists, said of plans to drill off our coasts: “it’s just a crazy thing to do.”

 It’s also ironic that McCain is touting increased oil drilling at the same time he is telling us he's working on global warming.
 Calling for more more oil drilling while saying you’re trying to fight global warming is indeed “just a crazy thing to do.”

 Statement of Carl Pope, Sierra Club Executive Director

-“It’s outrageous that John McCain would try and proclaim a message of environmental leadership at the site of one of the worst environmental catastrophes in our nation’s history—just one week after he proposed allowing Big Oil to begin the ‘exploitation’ of our coasts.
+“It’s outrageous that John McCain would try and proclaim a message of environmental leadership at the site of one the worst environmental catastrophes in our nation’s history—just one week after he proposed allowing Big Oil to begin the ‘exploitation’ of our coasts.

 “Republicans and Democrats alike in California aren’t fooled by the cynical efforts of John McCain and President Bush to promote Big Oil’s drill, drill, drill agenda and neither should the American public.

 “The Bush administration and even John McCain’s own campaign advisors admit that drilling off our beaches and pristine coasts will do absolutely nothing to lower the price of gas today, tomorrow, or even ten years from now.
 We will never end our addiction to oil if we continue to simply seek another fix off our coasts and in our last remaining special places like the Arctic National Wildlife Refuge.